-Dr. Stacie Mickens joins the UNT College of Music faculty as an Associate Professor of Horn in August 2018.
-Prior to her appointment at UNT, Stacie Mickens was Associate Professor at the Dana School of Music, Youngstown State University where she taught horn, coached brass chamber ensembles, and performed with the Dana Brass and Dana Woodwind Quintets.
-She completed her Doctorate of Musical Arts (DMA) at the University of Michigan as a recipient of the Rackham Fellowship Award.
+Stacie Mickens joined the UNT College of Music faculty as an associate professor of horn in August 2018.
+Prior to her appointment, she was associate professor at the Dana School of Music, Youngstown State University, and also previously served on the faculties of Luther College (Decorah, IA) and Winona State University (Winona, MN).
+She completed her doctorate of musical arts at the University of Michigan as a recipient of the Rackham Fellowship Award.
 There she studied with former Philadelphia Orchestra member and jazz musician Adam Unsworth and with Detroit Symphony member Bryan Kennedy.
-She holds a Master of Music (MM) degree from the University of Wisconsin-Madison, where she studied with renowned horn pedagogue Douglas Hill.
-She received a Bachelor of Arts (BA) degree in music and English from Luther College (Decorah, IA) and studied horn with Patricia Brown and piano with John Strauss.
-Mickens served on the faculties of Luther College and Winona State University (Winona, MN) for five years, teaching horn, brass methods, aural skills, and chamber music.
+She holds a master of music degree from the University of Wisconsin-Madison, where she studied with renowned horn pedagogue Douglas Hill.
+She received a bachelor of arts degree in music and English from Luther College, studying horn with Patricia Brown and piano with John Strauss.